 Brie gets its name from the Brie region in Northern France where it was first made.

 So, what is the difference between camembert and brie?
 It is all to do with the milk fat content.
-Camembert has a milk fat content of around 45%, while Brie has a higher milk fat content of 60%.
-This means that brie is creamier in taste, and often has a milder and more buttery finish.
+Camembert has a milk fat content of around 45%, while brie has a higher milk fat content of 60%.
+This means that brie is creamier in taste and often has a milder and more buttery finish.

-Double and triple brie are even more buttery, because they have an even higher milk fat content.
-In fact, French law states that a double-cream cheese must contain 60-70% butterfat which equates to about 30%+ fat in the finished product.
+Double and triple brie are even more buttery because they have an even higher milk fat content.
+In fact, French law states that a double-cream cheese must contain 60-70% butterfat, which equates to about 30%+ fat in the finished product.

-cheese board with brie and camembert
+How to serve brie and camembert

 How to eat brie and camembert